Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 Finland needs to quaduple it (Score:2)

 The most logical argument yet.
-(Score:3)
+(Score:5, Insightful)

 "If you do not have basic security you cannot be rational,"